Jeehut/TiryakiDemoApp/Context/Features/001-WerwolfGame/Tech.md

 **Critical UX Flow Design Requirements**:
 - **Role Revelation Flow**: Design exact sequence for each player to privately see their role without others seeing
+- **Group Instruction Phases**: Device returns to center to read aloud phase instructions ("Everyone close your eyes", "Now discuss who to eliminate", etc.)
 - **Night Phase Coordination**: Determine optimal order and instructions for players who need to take private actions
 - **Voting Sequence**: Plan how each player votes privately while maintaining game flow and privacy
+- **Phase Transition Management**: Clear handoff between group instruction phases and private action phases
 - **Device Location Awareness**: Clear visual/textual indicators for when device should be in center vs. with individual player
 - **Privacy Fail-safes**: What happens when someone accidentally sees private information meant for another player

 **Specific Interaction Patterns Needing Design**:
 - Transition animations/screens between "group mode" and "private mode"
+- Audio/visual cues for group instruction reading (device speaks to everyone)
 - Instructions for non-active players (where to look, what to do while waiting)
 - Error recovery if wrong player takes device or sees wrong information
-- Timing considerations (how long should private actions take?)
+- Timing considerations (how long should private actions take? how long for group instructions?)
 - Screen orientation preferences for shared viewing vs. private viewing
+- Clear "Continue" buttons for group instruction phases before moving to private actions

 ### Research Requirements
 **Technology Investigations**: Complete - SwiftUI patterns, @Observable state management, and usability approaches fully researched